DeepHadad: Enhancing Readability of Damaged Inscriptions with SyntheticData

 author = {Aioanei, Andrei C. and Klein, Jonathan and Klein, Konstantin M. and Hunziker-Rodewald, Regine R. and Michels, Dominik L.},

-journal = {Eurographics Workshop on Graphics and Cultural Heritage},
+journal = {ACM Journal on Computing and Cultural Heritage},

 year = {2024},